Case Study – Failure to Diagnose a Medical Condition/Makes the Wrong Diagnosis

 In short, the Bolam Test asks whether a particular action by a medical practitioner would be considered competent by a reasonable body of similarly qualified practitioners.
 As medicine is rarely “black and white” the standard is set by what competent practitioners would have done, rather than a, “hindsight”, approach of “was the diagnosis correct?”
 So, if an Accident and Emergency Specialist follows a certain course of action, provided a sizeable number of other Accident and Emergency Specialists would have done the same, the action was likely reasonable and most importantly, the treating medical practitioner’s actions, would not be considered to be negligent, for the purpose of pursuing a claim for medical negligence compensation.

-How does this work in real life – a Case Study of a matter MG Legal’s solicitors specialising in medical negligence, settled for an injured client.
+So, how does this work in real life? – a Case Study of a matter MG Legal’s solicitors specialising in medical negligence, settled for one of our wonderful clients.

 Not long ago, MG Legal’s specialist Medical Negligence Solicitors were approached by Mrs P - an absolutely delightful lady, who was unfortunate enough for her medical condition to have been misdiagnosed by the Accident and Emergency Department of her local hospital.
 On several occasions, Mrs P attended the local A&E department complaining of severe abdominal pain.
 On each occasion, she attended with the same complaint and each time, Mrs P was sent home without any form of test or investigation.
 Each time Mrs P was diagnosed as having a Urinary Tract Infection (UTI).